seananderson/fish600/summary/ICES_Articles_Summary.md

 <!--Sean: It seems a bit strange to me how we refer to plural papers as "this study"-->
 This study explored the performance of a widely used statistical catch-at-age (SCAA) stock assessment framework (Stock Synthesis, SS) in relation to several of the 'grand questions' of the *ICES World Conference on Stock Assessment Modelling 2013*.
 We used SS to generate pseudo-data and estimate management quantities, and evaluated the ability of SS to estimate spawning stock biomass, stock status, and fishery reference points under a range of scenarios for three hypothetical fish species.
-In the first part of our study, Monte Carlo simulation was used to evaluate the ability of SS to estimate key quantities when the 'true' natural mortality (M) was age-specific or age-invariant, but time-varying.
+In the first part of our study, we used Monte Carlo simulation to evaluate the ability of SS to estimate key quantities when the 'true' natural mortality (M) was age-specific or age-invariant, but time-varying.
 Stock assessment methods included models with age-invariant pre-specified M, age-invariant estimated M, and age-specific estimated M.
 In the second part of our study we evaluated how well management metrics could be estimated by SS for different life-history types (e.g., demersal, long-lived pelagic, and short-lived pelagic) when the same quantity and quality of pseudo-data were used to inform assessment models.
 We also considered whether the frequency and duration of length- and age-composition data, or catch history, affects the bias or precision of estimates of management quantities for different life-history types.